-Each directory within a Conforming Package Extraction on a case-sensitive platform (i.e. the toplevel directory or any directories under it) shall not contain multiple files whose names are identical except for the case of one or more letters.
-For instance, a directory cannot contain both test.eps and TEST.EPS, or test.eps and Test.eps.
+Each directory within a Conforming Package Extraction on a case-sensitive platform (i.e. the top-level directory or any directories under it) shall not contain multiple files whose names are identical except for the case of one or more letters.
+For instance, a directory cannot contain both test.eps and Test.eps and Test.eps.
 Also, a directory cannot contain both Foo and foo, where each is either a directory or file.

-Because the above rule indirectly applies to a Conforming Package, the above rule implies that on a case-insensitive platform a Conforming Package Extraction contains exactly the same files and directories that are in the Conforming Package, e.g.. there will not be both a test.eps and Test.eps.
+Because the above rule indirectly applies to a Conforming Package, the above rule implies that on a case-insensitive platform a Conforming Package Extraction contains exactly the same files and directories that are in the Conforming Package, e.g.. there won't be both a test.eps and Test.eps.

-NOTE A Producer creates a Conforming Package without the knowledge about whether the Consumer is on a case-sensitive or case-insensitive platform.
-Section 5, Rules for URIs, covers the rule for case sensitivity.
+Note: A Producer creates a Conforming Package without the knowledge about whether the Consumer is on a case-sensitive or case-insensitive platform.